Weather Announcements for Wednesday, February 20th, 2019

 MISC:

+-- All Sartell Senior Connection events at the Sartell Community Center has been canceled for today.

+-- Dei Spring Academy in Cold Spring is closing at 3:00 p.m.

--- TriCAP will have no in city bus service in Princeton and Melrose, and the Dial-A-Ride is canceled in St. Joseph and Cold Spring.
+-- TriCAP will have no in city bus service in Princeton, Melrose, Elk River and Sauk Centre, and the Dial-A-Ride is canceled in St. Joseph and Cold Spring.

 -- Benton County Historical Society is closed today.